 Continuing on the theme of cultivating creativity, I think it has tremendous value for you if any of these questions have ever crossed your mind.
 In fact, I think these are challenges that we all face on a regular basis as we travel along our individual creative paths.

 While there are many ways to cultivate creativity as a nature photographer, for example, looking at other photographs, reading instructional books, or taking a workshop, I think one of most undervalued ways is the study of painting.

 Photography is a language, specifically a visual language.
-It shares this rich visual heritage with painting, and shared elements such as composition, light and shadow, or chiaroscuro, visual rhythm, form, and most importantly for me, the ability to convey emotion.
-While we can find masterful use of this language amongst the great photographers of our era, there is a rich history previous to the invention of the camera that we can tap into for inspiration.
+It shares this rich visual heritage with painting and shared elements such as composition, light and shadow, or chiaroscuro, visual rhythm, form, and most importantly for me, the ability to convey emotion.
+While we can find a masterful use of this language amongst the great photographers of our era, there is a rich history previous to the invention of the camera that we can tap into for inspiration.

 In particular, the romantic painters of the 18th century defined a style based on beauty, the picturesque, and the sublime.
 Familiar and desirable qualities for any landscape photographer, don’t you think?

 Within these qualities, we find the notion of harmony, of capturing the serene, or even the mysterious side of nature.
 Above all, they valued the purity of nature and had a tremendous sensitivity to light, atmosphere, and mood.